 Are you planning to buy a car soon?
-It’s an exciting and thrilling experience, but before you purchase a vehicle it’s essential to do your research.
+It’s an exciting and thrilling experience, but before you purchase a vehicle it’s essential to do your research on car expenses.

 By understanding the costs associated with owning a certain car upfront, you will be able to gain insight into how much each of these costs may add up over time.